gumaerc-testorg/20.020-spring-2009/content/pages/teacher-resources.md

 {{% resource_link f717511d-c964-14a4-badf-cf6918fd3de0 "Week 8" %}}
 -------------------------------------------------------------

-1. Get material for "Check's In The Mail" hypothesis challenge from [Judy Loundagin's lesson Web site](https://web.archive.org/web/20180305223402/http://www.indiana.edu/~ensiweb/natsc.fs.html) for the Evolution and Nature of Science Institutes.
+1. Get material for "Check's In The Mail" hypothesis challenge from {{% resource_link "ab160774-ba4c-4cd2-8df4-3c917c6c1f45" "Judy Loundagin's lesson Web site" %}} for the Evolution and Nature of Science Institutes.
 2. Material for Soap Stress troubleshooting challenge
     *   need 12 packages of bars of soap, paper, cardboard, handwipes